mfasano727/MBDynFCwb/README.md

+## Note:
+This is a temporary branch to upgrade the tree layout without breaking the actual working workbench.
+In the end it should be merged with the default workbench

 ## Multibody Dynamic FreeCAD Workbench
 MBDynFCwb - Multibody Dynamic (MBDyn) FreeCAD Workbench (FCwb) based on code from MBDyn GSoC project.